 How long does it take for oysters to kick in?

 Many people wonder how long it takes to go from eating oysters to feeling like a love machine.
-We’ve established that oysters are a natural aphrodisiac with a number of nutrients to support your libido, not to mention overall health.
+We’ve established that oysters are a natural aphrodisiac with several nutrients to support your libido, not to mention overall health.
 So we know that eating oysters can be great for sexual health.
-But there’s really no guarantee that eating oysters for dinner will make you feel like tearing your clothes off by the end of the meal.
+But there’s no guarantee that eating oysters for dinner will make you feel like tearing your clothes off by the end of the meal.

-The salty, briny aroma, which I mentioned earlier is believed to smell a lot like a human sex pheromone, may tug a few strings of passion.
+The salty, briny aroma, which I mentioned earlier is believed to smell a lot like a human sex pheromone, may spark a hint of sexual arousal.
 But I can’t say I’ve ever heard of anyone experiencing sexual ecstasy from sniffing shellfish.
 That being said, the mind is a powerful tool.
 So if you believe eating oysters for sex will work, it is likely that oysters will turn your meal into a sensual experience.

 What happens if you feed oysters viagra?
 (Someone actually tried this)